La-Lojban/valsr/README.md

 $ trunk build --release
 ```

-and copy the produced `dist` directory to your target server.
+and copy the produced `docs` directory to your target server.